Should I Rent My House Furnished?

 Is Furnishing Your Rental the Right Decision?

-Ensure that the rental rate you charge is reasonable given the features you provide before you invest in furnishing the unit.
-You also need to match the furnishings based on the market you plan to attract.
+Ensure that the rental rate you charge is reasonable given the features you provide before you invest in supplying the unit with furniture.
+You also need to match the furnishings based on the demographic you plan to attract.

 Bottom Line

-But it also has drawbacks, like more risk exposure from repetitive use of furnishings and attracting short-term renters.
-In the end, you need to decide to furnish your unit depending on your location and potential market.
+But it also has drawbacks, like more risk exposure from repetitive use of furnishings and attracting short-term tenants.
+In the end, you need to decide to leave your unit furnished or unfurnished depending on your location and potential market.

 Are you looking for a trusted property manager to handle your rental space?
 If yes, contact McKenna & Vane Property Management today!